This section provides a detailed guide to Search view.

-(6) Use these fields to search a specific server or log file.
+(3) Use these fields to search a specific server or log file.
 If you're using Kubernetes these will allow you to search cluster and controller name, respectively.
-You can use a single * as a wildcard at the beginning or end (but not the middle) of the server or log file name.
+You can use * as a wildcard to represent zero or more characters, wherever they appear.

 The number next to each field indicates how many distinct values appear in that field.
 (If there are more than a few hundred distinct values, the number shown will be an estimate.)